 Chanel doesn’t say a word about the caliber that powers the J12 Moonphase, but this is probably one of ETA’s current self-winding movements with an add-on moon-phase and simple calendar module sitting atop of it.

-If course, it was supposed to be fairly expensive.
-According to industry sources, Chanel plans to sell it at $8900 (around €6600 at current exchange rate), but, given the material that the watch is crafted from, the price doesn’t seem to be that high.
+Of course, it was supposed to be fairly expensive.
+According to industry sources, Chanel plans to sell it at $8900 (around €6600 at current exchange rate), but, given the material that the watch is crafted from, the price isn’t that high.

-I feel obliged to warn you though that although on paper its 38 millimeter ceramic body doesn’t look too large, it is in fact quite massive.
-The promotional photos that you may find on the internet seem to be a bit misleading since they certainly feature models that were specifically chosen to match the timekeeper’s girth.
+I feel obliged to warn you though that although on paper its 38-millimeter ceramic body doesn’t look too large, it is in fact massive.
+The promotional photos that you may find on the internet are a bit misleading since they certainly feature models that were specifically chosen to match the timekeeper’s girth.
 A normal lady with delicate features and thinner wrists may feel not particularly comfortable wearing this device, especially if she is more used to the usual breed of timepieces that measure from 30 to 33 mm in diameter.

 Build quality: 5/5